digbmc/cwd-toolkit/_projects/03_adding-content.md

 On other projects, there are several more variables that may be helpful to you that you can include in the front matter:

 **permalink**:
-- creates a path or link to the page
+- Creates a path or link to the page
-- each new page or project that you create in markdown *needs* a permalink
+- Each new page or project that you create in markdown *needs* a permalink
-- to learn more, go to step 4, [Navigation]({{ "/how-to/navigation/" | absolute_url }}).
+- To learn more, go to step 4, [Navigation]({{ "/how-to/navigation/" | absolute_url }}).

 **teaser**:
-- the teaser makes an image appear on the front page display
+- Teaser images are the images that appear in the project galleries on the home page.
-- written as a permalink
-- usually the same as a header image if you have one
+- Usually the same as a header image if you have one
+- Path specified the same way as header image
+- If no teaser is specified for a project, the project's gallery item will have a solid color background instead of an image background.

 ```
 header: